softjectico/Prime_or_Not/README.md

 # Prime_or_Not
-Number is prime or not
+C Program to check Number is prime or not